Alternative Energy Sources for Your Home

 What is alternative energy?

-Alternative energy sources are simply those that generate energy in a way that does not use up the earth’s natural resources, nor harm the environment.
+Alternative energy is created from sources that generate energy in a way that does not use up the earth’s natural resources, nor harm the environment.

 Why do we need alternative energy sources?